MMAP/MMAP.github.io/CHEATSHEET.md

 The infile must be MxS format.
 The outfile has the results.
 Marker and Subjects options are valid with this command.
 `$mmap --marker_by_subject_mmap2csv --binary_input_filename $genoMxSbin --csv_output_filename $genoMxScsv`

+`--include_duplicate_markers`  Use this option with `--write_reduced_genotype_binary` and `--marker_by_subject_mmap2csv` to insure you get all desired markers when there are duplicate markers with SAME SNPNAME are in the genotype file.

 For spare input file use the folloing syntax.
 Marker_set and (soon subject_set) options are valid.
 `$mmap --sparse2csv --binary_input_filename $genoMxSbin --csv_output_filename $genoMxScsv`